davgar2023/note-taking-app/README.md

 ## Usage

-After starting the server, open your browser and navigate to http://localhost:5000/

-the fist page taht will be displayed is Login , you can log in or register in the app.
+After starting the server, open your browser and navigate to http://localhost:5000/.
+The first page displayed will be the login page, where you can log in or register to access the note-taking features

 ## Acknowledgments